benlue/sql-soar/README.md

 <a name="dynamicInsert"></a>
 #### soar.insert(tbName, data, cb)

+Inserting a new entry to a table.

+* tbName: name of the table to be inserted.
+If you're accessing multiple databases, you can use _databaseName.tableName_ to specify which database you intend to do insert.
-Inserting a new entry to a table. 'data' is the data to be inserted.
-If 'data' contains properties which do not match to table columns, those properties will be ignored.
+* data: the _data_ to be inserted.
+If _data_ contains any properties which do not match any target table column, those properties will be ignored..
+* cb: call back function which will be fed with two parameters: _err_ and _pk_. _err_ is the error object (if any) and _pk_ is the primary key of the newly inserted entry.

 Example: